 Kirsten Connell of Cyber London, which will co-run the programme, added:

 Naturally we’re very pleased that Cyber London and CSIT have been selected to deliver the Cyber Security Early Stage Accelerator Programme.
 We believe the UK is one of the world’s best places to build cyber security businesses, and this programme will help to make it easier for innovation to develop into commercial success”.

-Notes to editors Cyber London is Europe’s first cyber security accelerator and incubator space, helping to develop the cyber security companies of tomorrow.
+Cyber London is Europe’s first cyber security accelerator and incubator space, helping to develop the cyber security companies of tomorrow.